 No security solution is perfect and if anyone does successfully infiltrate your systems—whether through hacking or stealing legitimate credentials—you should have a record of every user that accesses your system.

 Admittedly, every user can’t monitor every moment of the day manually.
 It’s unrealistic to think so.
-It’s why organizations should consider implementing continuous user monitoring tools to keep a 24/7 check on user activity.
+That’s why organizations should consider implementing continuous user monitoring tools to keep a 24/7 check on user activity.

 It’s the only way to safeguard all your critical assets and limit any unauthorized access effectively and easily.